-Before you buy a specific instant photo printer for iPhone, check to see how much replacement film costs.
+Before you get a specific instant photo printer for iPhones, check to see how much replacement film costs.
 Some instant photo printers for iPhones use standard sizes of photo paper like 4 by 6 inches, but others only print to unique sizes.
 Do some research ahead of time to find out how much you’ll need to spend to replace film in your instant printer — you may find that your best option changes when you factor in the long-term cost of ownership.

 Q. Do instant photo printers use ink like traditional printers?

 A. No. Instant photo printers either use specially formulated ink that dries quickly or toner — in either case, there’s no risk of colors bleeding.
-Most instant photo printers for iPhones will brand their printing process, but that’s mainly so you’ll be required to buy more printing supplies from the same company.
+Most instant photo printers for iPhones will brand their printing process, but that’s mainly so you’ll be required to get more printing supplies from the same company.